-The University of Missouri School of Law has recently been granted Recognised Course Provider status by the Chartered Institute of Arbitrators (CIArb) for four courses in Missouri's juris doctor program: Lawyering, International Commercial Arbitration, Arbitration, and Arbitration and Labor Problems.
-With this step, Missouri joins a select group of universities from around the world who have been granted course provider status by CIArb.
-In fact, Missouri is the first and thus far only US law school to be named a Recognised Course Provider for courses offered during the regular academic year.
-Missouri is also unusual in that it has four different courses to be recognized by CIArb.
+The University of Missouri School of Law has recently renewed its status as a Recognised Course Provider for the Chartered Institute of Arbitrators (CIArb).
+Two courses are currently eligible for CIArb approved status: Lawyering and International Commercial Arbitration.
+With this step, the School of Law joins a select group of universities from around the world who have been granted course provider status by CIArb.
+In fact, it is the first and thus far only U.S. law school to be named a Recognised Course Provider for courses offered during the regular academic year.

 For years, CIArb conducted all of its training itself, primarily out of its headquarters in London.
 Recently, however, the organization created the Recognised Course Provider program, which allows courses offered by certain authorized providers to count toward CIArb educational requirements.
 Among other things, this approach allows more geographic diversity in course offerings.
 Recognized providers offer programming to law students and/or practitioners that is on par with programs developed by CIArb itself.

-After a rigorous review process, the University of Missouri School of Law has been granted Recognised Course Provider status for four courses in its juris doctor program.
-The first-year Lawyering course satisfies the requirements for introductory level training for CIArb Associate status in Arbitration while International Commercial Arbitration satisfies requirements for introductory level training for CIArb Associate status in International Commercial Arbitration.
+The University of Missouri School of Law was first granted Recognised Course Provider status in 2010 for four courses in its juris doctor program.
+The first-year Lawyering course satisfied the requirements for introductory-level training for CIArb Associate status in Arbitration while International Commercial Arbitration satisfied requirements for introductory-level training for CIArb Associate status in International Commercial Arbitration.
 The School of Law continues to offer these two courses as a CIArb Recognised Course Provider.
 Students who took two other courses at the School of Law -- the Arbitration seminar and the Arbitration and Labor Problems seminar -- between 2010 and 2013 also satisfied the requirements for Module 2 relating to CIArb Membership status in Arbitration, although this designation is no longer being offered.

-Questions regarding the University of Missouri's involvement in the Chartered Institute of Arbitrators' Recognised Course Provider program can be referred to Professor S.I.
+Questions regarding the University of Missouri's involvement in the Chartered Institute of Arbitrators' Recognised Course Provider program can be referred to Prof. S.I.
 Strong.
-Professor Strong, who holds MCIArb status, teaches two of Missouri's recognized courses (Lawyering and International Commercial Arbitration) and is a member of the Executive Committee of the Chartered Institute of Arbitrators' North American Branch.
+Prof. Strong, who holds FCIArb status, teaches two of the School of Law’s recognized courses (Lawyering and International Commercial Arbitration) and is a former member of the executive committee of the Chartered Institute of Arbitrators' North American Branch.